In June 2021, Mark Zuckerberg said that Facebook would evolve from a social media giant to a company that is all about the metaverse.

 Tech experts say the metaverse will enhance the VR experience as it exists today and expand it.
 They say users will be able to exist in VR and do everything they can do in the real world, such as host parties, buy real estate, and even get married through an avatar.

 Maybe the closest current version of the metaverse as conceptualized isthe game Second Life.
-Second Life is a simulation that lets you live in virtual reality.
+Second Life is a simulation that lets you live in virtual reality or even mixed reality.
 Your avatar can eat, shower, shop, and pretty much do whatever you do in the real world.

 There isn’t any one way to experience the metaverse today.
 But techies say you can experience the relatively primitive metaverse today by purchasing an Oculus headset and related devices.